facebookresearch/LASER/tasks/similarity/README.md

-This codes shows how to embed an N-way parallel corpus (we use the publicly available newstest2009 from WMT 2009), and to calculate the similarity search error rate for each language pair.
+This codes shows how to embed an N-way parallel corpus (we use the publicly available newstest2009 from WMT 2009), and how to calculate the similarity search error rate for each language pair.

 For each sentence in the source language, we calculate the closest sentence in the joint embedding space in the target language.
 If this sentence has the same index in the file, it is considered as correct, and as an error else wise.
 Therefore, the N-way parallel corpus should not contain duplicates.

 ## Installation